What is Garmin Body Battery, and how do you boost it?

 All the latest inspiration, tips and guides to help you plan your next Advnture!

 If you find your Body Battery is often low, adjusting your daily habits can help you improve things.
-For example, you might be pushing yourself too hard with frequent intense workouts and not allowing yourself sufficient time to recover.
+For example, you might be pushing yourself too hard with frequent, intense workouts and not allowing yourself sufficient time to recover.

 Drinking alcohol can also suppress your Body Battery while your body handles the stress of metabolizing it.
 Drinking may affect your sleep as well, and poor quality sleep over a sustained period will mean your score never rises to its maximum.

-To give your score a boost in the short term, you can try taking some time out to relax (your watch has some simple breathing exercises that can help bring down an elevated heart rate), or take a nap of around 30 minutes, provided it's not too close to your usual bedtime.
+To give your score a boost in the short term, you can try taking some time out to relax (your watch has some simple breathing exercises that can help bring down an elevated heart rate), or take a nap of about 30 minutes, provided it's not too close to your usual bedtime.

 - The best running watches: our top recommendations tested and rated